rocky/python-spark/README.rst

 The original version of this was written by John Aycock and was described in his 1998 paper: "Compiling Little Languages in Python" at the 7th International Python Conference.
+The current incarnation of this code is maintained (or not) by Rocky Bernstein.

 Note: Early algorithm parsers are almost linear when given an LR grammar.
 These are grammars which are left-recursive.